mammasmias/IterativeRotationsAssignments/docs/index.rst

 where :math:`A` and :math:`B` are two atomic structures, :math:`\mathbf{R}` is a rotation/reflection matrix,
 :math:`\mathbf{t}` is a translation vector, and :math:`P_B` is a permutation matrix of atomic indices in :math:`B`.

+The problem of finding an optimal rotation :math:`\mathbf{R}` when :math:`A` and :math:`B` do not include permutations is known as the `orthogonal Procrustes problem`, and can be easily solved by Singular Value Decomposition method (SVD), see `the wikipedia article <https://en.wikipedia.org/wiki/Orthogonal_Procrustes_problem>`_.

-The problem can be rewritten as optimization problem:
+The shape-matching problem of Eq. :ref:`(2) <eq-pb3>` is however more complicated, and can be rewritten as optimization problem:

 .. _eq-argmin:
 .. math::